 Absolutely!
 In fact this is the BEST time to do a goat yoga party because there is no set up fee for the event.
 We only ask that if you do a goat yoga party with them that you use us so we can be present in facilitating the interactions between the animals and guests.

 Will the goats mow my yard?

 Goats are considered browsers, unlike sheep and cows who are grazers.
 Browsers love to eat things at eye level, and will even stand up on their hind legs to reach ivy growing up trees.
-While they will eat some ground cover, they are more effective at clearing out overgrowth than ground cover.
+While they will eat some ground cover, they are more effective at clearing out overgrowth and vines than grass.

 I've heard goats will eat anything?

 While our goats aren't known for eating soda cans like the urban legends say, they will eat just about every growing plant.
 This is why it's really important for us to know about any toxic plants on the land or any landscaping that you want protected from them.

 What will I need to do to care for the goats?

 You will responsible for keeping them supplied with clean water.
 Hose water is fine, it's just nice to rinse out the container between refills.
 We may leave an extra bale of hay with you and ask you to put it in their enclosure after we leave.
 Other than that, just a daily head count, keeping an eye out for symptoms of illness (we'll provide a list) and making sure their fence is still secure is all there is.